 I used to think that Robert Plant ruined it for everybody.
 One could argue that rock music does not have a single, universally-beloved figure, for lack of a better term.
-Nobody can agree on The Beatles vs. The Rolling Stones; some people never liked Elvis or Bob Dylan; Nickelback may be the most hated band to have been certified platinum.
-The rock niche of music … Continue reading Robert Plant Didn’t Ruin It For Anybody
+Nobody can agree on The Beatles vs. The Rolling Stones.
+Some people never liked Elvis or Bob Dylan.
+Nickelback may be the most hated band to have ever walked the earth.
+The rock niche of … Continue reading Robert Plant Didn’t Ruin It For Anybody

 Robert Plant Didn’t Ruin It For Anyone | An excerpt from A Musical Education: Stories in the Key of All Right Some of you may have come across this story before.
 It’s a true tale of meeting perhaps the biggest and most influential rock stars of all-time, Robert Plant.
 Click on the above link to read it.
 Here’s a taste: You go to any bar, … Continue reading Robert Plant Didn’t Ruin It For Anyone | Black Sunshine Media

 Here’s what we have cookin’ – to be served up in the near future.
 Audio As Bob of Bob and Ron’s Record Club wrote, “Everybody at some time looks at their [record collections] and says, ‘I don’t know what to play, I don’t want to listen to any of it.’”
 That’s no longer a problem, as Bob and Ron are never short of ideas; their … Continue reading Hot n’ Fresh